-Because you are advised to program eFUSE settings in multiple passes, eFUSE settings are always exported to an externally visible NKZ file, which is updated during each eFUSE operation.
+Because you are advised to program eFUSE settings in multiple passes, eFUSE settings are always exported to an externally visible NKZ file which is updated during each eFUSE operation.
 The intent of this file is to accumulate all eFUSE settings applied to a device, even if they are applied over multiple eFUSE operations.
-This file is tracked by Vivado so that there is always a single eFUSE export file containing a device's cumulative eFUSE settings in NKZ format.
-If no options are specified, the default name of this file is:
+This file is tracked by Vivado so that there is always a single eFUSE export file containing the cumulative eFUSE settings for a device in NKZ format.